-When "Auto Authentication" is set to "Yes" in the dialog box which is displayed in response to clicking on the Settings... button, the ID code or access password that has been entered is used for authentication.
+When "Auto Authentication" is set to "Yes" in the dialog box which is displayed in response to clicking on the Settings... button, the ID code, access password, or DLM key that has been entered is used for authentication.
 To change the value used for automatic authentication, enter a new value.

-Remark: If "Auto Authentication" is set to "No", the ID code or access password will not be saved in the project file.
+Remark: If "Auto Authentication" is set to "No", the ID code, access password, or DLM key will not be saved in the project file.